Getting to know you

 Bull says her firm takes a relatively conservative approach to money management, generally staying away from high-flying securities and instead focusing on managing risk and generating long-term returns.

 She wants to be sure her clients share those investment values.
 “Quite frankly, it's not in the client's best interest for me to take them on if they're looking for a different approach,” she says.

-3. Where do you see yourself in five or ten years?
+3. Where do you see yourself in 5 or 10 years?